 In general, you cannot make a complaint about an agency’s decision to:

 - refuse to give you access to information

 - reasonableness of the searches that were undertaken in response to your application

 - refuse to confirm or deny that information is held by the agency.

 These decisions are some of the ‘reviewable’ decisions that an agency can make.
 Reviewable decisions cannot be the subject of a complaint to the Information Commissioner.

-The Information Commissioner cannot deal with customer service complaints about an agency unless they involve information access functions.
+The Information Commissioner cannot deal with customer service complaints about an agency that do not involve information access functions.

 A complaint about an agency is different to requesting a review of the agency’s decision by the Information Commissioner.